RomFic/odin-recipes/README.md

 # odin-recipes

-A nice way to learn how to use git (add - commit - push).
+A nice way to learn how to use git (add - commit - push), while coming back to the basics of HTML.